NEWS SPORTS BETTING TIPS POLITICS AND LIFESTYLES FASHION RELATIONSHIP & ,,,,,,,,LIVING LIFE .

 Allan left his self-employed job in Scotland for Iraq and Syria to join brave Peshmerga fighters – the group that stands in the way of IS and the West.

-He claimed IS will be a bigger threat to Britain unless air strikes are backed up with equipment and weapons for those fighting them on the ground.
+He claimed IS will be a bigger threat to Britain unless air

 And the 48-year-old said jihadists fearing Allied warplane attacks are giving themselves up in droves.